HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 Hand-off Description - Coming Soon
 Register for the Hand-off - Coming Soon

-If you are interested in being an alpha user of the Data Hand-off feature, please email us.
+If you are interested in being an alpha user of the Data Hand-off feature, please email us at [data-help@humancellatlas.org](mailto:data-help@humancellatlas.org).

 ## Listing Tools in the Analysis Tools Registry